The Bankrate promise

 You should focus on the numbers in parts A and B where you’ll find the information about origination charges and fees for the services for which you can’t shop around.

 It’s important to use these numbers to compare loan estimates for a mortgage because they vary by lender and have a significant impact on both the amount of your monthly payment and how much cash due at closing you’ll need, Santa-Donato says.
 “The other charges and prepaid amounts, while important in your overall cash-to-close, have little to no variation between lenders,” he says.

 Where you do have the opportunity to shop around for a better deal is on the service fees outlined in part C. Keep in mind while you’re comparison shopping that your lender might have partnerships with some of these service providers that include a preferential rate.

 Other things to keep an eye out for, according to Santa-Donato, include:

-- Third-party fees that appear in one lender’s loan estimate and not another’s
+- Any third-party fees that appear in one lender’s loan estimate and not another’s

-- Promises of credits after closing that don’t appear on the loan estimate
+- If any credits you were promised verbally after closing don’t appear on the loan estimate

-“A lender may increase your loan amount slightly to create a no-closing-cost loan,” explains Santa-Donato.
-“Borrowing a little more than the payoff on your current loan is one way to offset fees at the closing table, but this is increasing your debt to pay for your closing costs.
-For an apples-to-apples comparison across lenders, you should get loan estimates with identical loan amounts.”
+“Borrowing a little more than the payoff on your current loan is one way to offset fees at the closing table, but this is increasing your debt to pay for your closing costs,” says Santa-Donato.
+To really compare mortgage offers on an apples-to-apples basis, “You should get loan estimates with identical loan amounts,” he says.

-Read your loan estimate in detail, ask as many questions as you need to understand it fully and raise any concerns with the lender.
-It’s smart, also, to engage a professional to walk through your loan estimates with you to explain any unclear information.
+It’s crucial to know how to compare loan estimates and to read your loan estimate in detail, asking as many questions as you need to understand it fully and raise any concerns with the lender.
+Mortgage experts also advise borrowers, especially first-time homebuyers, to engage a professional who can walk them through their loan estimates and explain anything they don’t understand.